jkeza1/time_series_forecasting/README.md

 🌍 Impact
 This project supports:

-🏙️ Urban air quality management
+&middot; Urban air quality management

-🏥 Public health warnings
+&middot; Public health warnings

-📋 Environmental policy
+&middot; Environmental policy

-🌱 Sustainable planning
+&middot; Sustainable planning

-🤝 Contributing
+## Contributing
 We welcome contributions in:

-Model architecture
+&bull;Model architecture

-Feature engineering
+&bull;Feature engineering

-Hyperparameter optimization
+&bull;Hyperparameter optimization

 ## Future Work & Environmental Impact
 This model provides a strong foundation for tools that can:

 &bull; Offer earlier public health warnings during pollution events.

-Evaluate the potential effectiveness of emission control policies through simulation.
+&bull; Evaluate the potential effectiveness of emission control policies through simulation.

-Be extended into a spatial-temporal model by incorporating data from neighboring cities.
+&bull; It can be extended into a spatial-temporal model by incorporating data from neighboring cities.

-📝 License
+# License
 MIT License - see LICENSE file for details